StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets

-\paragraph{Multi-frame adaptation.} Some tasks such as flow estimation can be solved from a monocular input~\cite{aleotti2021learning,argaw2021optical} but are better conditioned using a pair of temporal frames ($i$, $j$).
-To accommodate such spatio-temporal tasks, \OURS{} takes as input a channel-wise concatenated pair of latents, being $z_{i,j} = \texttt{concat}(z_{i}, z_{j})$.
-The model then predicts the task output as $\hat{z}_{\tokenss} = \unetss(z_{i,j})$.
-For single-frame tasks (\eg, \semantic{}, \depth{}) we simply set $j=i$, thereby concatenating $z_{i}$ with itself.
+\condenseparagraph{Multi-frame adaptation.} {Certain} tasks such as flow estimation can be solved from monocular inputs~\cite{aleotti2021learning,argaw2021optical} but are better conditioned using a pair of temporal frames ($i$, $j$).
+To accommodate such spatio-temporal tasks, \OURS{} takes as input a channel-wise concatenated pair of latents, $z_{i,j} = \texttt{concat}(z_{i}, z_{j})$.
+The model then predicts the output as $\hat{z}_{\tokenss} = \unetss(z_{i,j})$.
+For single-frame tasks (\eg, \semantic{}, \depth{}), we simply set $j=i$, thereby concatenating $z_{i}$ with itself.
 This simple scheme provides a basis for handling both spatial and spatio-temporal tasks in a unified framework.

+\condenseparagraph{Unified MSE latent loss.} For each task, we minimize the Mean Squared Error (MSE) loss {in latent space} between the predicted latent $\hat{z}_{\tokenss}$ and ground-truth latent $z_{\tokenss}$:

+The loss naturally mitigates task imbalance because it is computed in a unified latent space shared across all tasks, and averaging over task tokens provides inherent normalization across heterogeneous tasks and resolutions. {This design enables scaling to a broader set of tasks without task-specific losses or complex balancing heuristics, avoiding costly hyperparameter tuning.}

-\paragraph{Task-gradient isolation scheme.} While we use a single unified latent loss, we also observe as in classical MTL that some tasks may exhibit larger gradient magnitudes and conflicting directions~\cite{fontana2024multitask}, resulting in task with weaker gradients being dominated by the stronger ones.
-To address this, we adopt a task-isolation training scheme, where at each training step, each mini-batch contains only a single task.
-Further, during gradient accumulation -- used to simulate larger batch sizes -- we accumulate gradients only from mini-batches of the same task and subsequently perform an optimizer step followed by gradient resetting, before proceeding to the next task.
-For each task available, we minimize the Mean Squared Error (MSE) loss in the latent space between the predicted latent $\hat{z}_{\tokenss}$ and the ground-truth latent $z_{\tokenss}$:
+\condenseparagraph{Task-gradient isolation scheme.} Although the unified latent loss reduces task imbalance, some tasks still exhibit larger gradient magnitudes and conflicting directions, as {observed in traditional frameworks~\cite{fontana2024multitask}.
+This causes tasks} with weaker gradients to be dominated by stronger ones.
+To mitigate this, we adopt a task-isolation training scheme in which each training step uses a mini-batch from a single task.
+During gradient accumulation, gradients are accumulated only over mini-batches of the same task, after which an optimizer step is taken and gradients are reset before proceeding to the next task.
+While this scheme enforces a single task per batch, {stochasticity will sample the same image} with different task labels over time, ensuring exposure to all annotations.
+Combined with the unified latent loss, it alleviates task imbalance and removes the need for complex task balancing.